digination-game/digination-ui-doc/docs/README.md

 # heroText: Home
 actionLink: /guide/
 features:
-- title: Simplicity first
+  - title: Simplicity
     details: Help you focus on coding with minimal configuration.
-- title: Simplicity first
+  - title: First
-  details: Help you focus on coding with minimal configuration.
+    details: It can be used quickly in Vue.
-- title: High performance
+  - title: Lightweight
     details: Speed up pre rendering for each page.
 footer: MIT Licensed | Copyright © 2018-2022 Digination UI
 ---